You might wonder how to become a Proofreader?

 You can use my link to sign-up to get 2-months free subscription that will eventually make this course free for you.

-This means along with this course, you can take an unlimited number of other courses straight for 2 months absolutely for free.
+This means along with this course, you can also take unlimited courses straight for 2 months absolutely for free.

-So, if you don’t know how to properly sign-up? click here and follow the steps.
+If you don’t know how to join? click here and follow the steps.

 Nobody becomes a great proofreader just by taking a course.
 I mean courses are there to share knowledge and techniques.
 But, practice makes you a pro.